-The proposed development has full municipal infrastructure available, or planned, and will ensure that sewage and water services provided comply with all regulatory requirements and protect human health and the natural environment (PPS, 1.6.6.1 (a)(b); OP, 7.3.2.3 and OP, Vol II., 2.6.32).
-The proposed development promotes the efficient use and optimization of existing infrastructure and public service facilities including stormwater management systems, electricity and communications systems, and transit and other transportation corridors and facilities (PPS, 1.6.3, 1.6.6.2 and OP, 7.3.1.3).
+New developments are required to have full municipal infrastructure available or planned as a condition of approval (OP, 7.3.2.3 and OP, Vol II., 2.6.32).
+The proposed development promotes the efficient use and optimization of existing infrastructure and public service facilities including stormwater management systems, electricity and communications systems, and transit and other transportation corridors and facilities (PPS, 1.6.3 and OP, 7.3.1.3)).
 Sanitary systems are planned for the area and will become available to the proposed development.
 The proposed residential development is located where appropriate levels of infrastructure are or will be available to support current and projected needs (PPS, 1.4.3 (c)).
 Infrastructure will be provided to the proposed development in a coordinated, efficient, and cost-effective manner in compliance with all regulatory requirements (OP, 7.3.1.1).
 Utilities such as electricity, water, gas, and telephone services will be provided to the development in coordination with the appropriate utility companies (OP, Vol. II, 2.7.10.10).

-The Subject Site is located within a Floodplain Area as identified in the Official Plan, Schedule C - Development Constraint Areas.
-As such, the appropriate studies and reports have been prepared in support of development within a floodplain and have been included in Section 3.6 - Additional Studies of this report.
-The supporting studies and reports demonstrate how the proposed residential development meets the development criteria for Floodplain Areas (OP, 5.4.6.4).
+The Subject Site is located within a Floodplain Area and includes a portion of an Environmental Policy Area A (EPA A) as identified in the Official Plan, Schedule C - Development Constraint Areas.
+As such, the appropriate studies and reports have been prepared in support of development within a floodplain as well as an EPA A and have been included in Section 3.6 - Additional Studies of this report.
+The supporting studies and reports demonstrate how the proposed residential development meets the development criteria for Floodplain Areas and an EPA A (OP, 5.4.6.4; 5.3.4.1 (a); 5.3.4.2; and 5.3.4.6).
 A stormwater management plan has been prepared to demonstrate how the proposed development meets the requirements for stormwater management planning including the use of effective and financially viable systems, mitigating risks to human health, safety, property and the environment, and minimizing the impact of urban development on the natural environment (PPS, 1.6.6.7 and OP, Vol. II, 2.6.34).
 The stormwater management plan will ensure that the proposed development is consistent with the overall scheme for drainage and stormwater management in the East Riverside Planning Area (OP, Vol. II, 2.7.10.1).
+An Environmental Evaluation Report has been prepared to demonstrate how the proposed development will impact the EPA A (OP, 5.3.4.6).
+Provided the mitigation measures, best management practices, and enhancement recommendations outlined in the Environmental Evaluation Report are followed, the proposed development should result in no negative impacts on the natural features or their ecological function.

-The existing transportation infrastructure is also well suited to support the proposed residential development.
+The existing transportation infrastructure is well suited to support the proposed residential development.
 The proposed development is compatible with the long-term purposes and uses of the existing transportation corridors and will avoid any negative impacts (PPS, 1.6.8.3).
 The many options for transportation including public transit services and active transportation facilities form a multimodal transportation system which will provide connectivity within the neighbourhood (PPS, 1.6.7).
 The transportation network available to future residents will be accessible, affordable, and available (OP, 7.1.3).